DevExpress/testcafe/docs/articles/documentation/recipes/integrating-testcafe-with-ci-systems/gitlab.md

 This topic describes how to integrate TestCafe tests into a [GitLab](https://gitlab.com) project's build process.

-GitLab offers a built-in continuous integration service.
-You can read more about it in [GitLab documentation](https://docs.gitlab.com/ee/ci/quick_start/README.html).
+GitLab has a built-in continuous integration service.
+Refer to the [GitLab documentation](https://docs.gitlab.com/ee/ci/quick_start/README.html) for more information.

 To run tests with TestCafe, you need a virtual machine with Node.js, TestCafe and browsers.
-Instead of installing them manually, you can use a [Docker](https://www.docker.com/) image.

-The easiest way to run TestCafe tests is [use an official TestCafe Docker image](#option-1---use-testcafe-docker-image) based on Alpine Linux with preinstalled Node.js, TestCafe, Firefox and Chromium.
+You can [use a TestCafe Docker image](#option-1---use-testcafe-docker-image) with pre-installed software.

-However, if you already have a Docker image prepared to deploy your web application and run tests, you can [install TestCafe to this image before testing](#option-2---install-testcafe-to-a-docker-image).
+However, if you already have a Docker image prepared to deploy your web application and run tests, you can [install TestCafe on this image before testing](#option-2---install-testcafe-on-a-docker-image).

 ## Option 1 - Use TestCafe Docker Image

-Open the `.gitlab-ci.yml` file that stores GitLab CI configuration.
-If you don't have this file yet, create it in the repository's root directory.
+Open the `.gitlab-ci.yml` file that stores the GitLab CI configuration.
+If this file does not exist, create it in the repository's root directory.

 Create a new [job](https://docs.gitlab.com/ee/ci/pipelines.html#jobs).
 To do this, add the following settings to `.gitlab-ci.yml` at the top level: